tobek/laminae/17-nep.md

 The Grasp seeks to perfect itself across myriad pursuits, and to this end is filled with all these weird specially suited chambers and environments connected via black and white tiled hallways. these pursuits include martial pursuits (jiu jitsu), athletic pursuits (swimming, running), mental pursuits (chess) and esoteric applications of dexterity and precision.

 something about beating akrasia here

+opposite of NGP - trauma/revenge to become stronger?

 - name
     - The Alacrity (brisk cheerful readiness)